emc2/ansible-stuff/README.md

 for the LDAP command-line tools; any service will be supplied with its own client certificate.

+### LDAP NSS Information

+The `nslcd` utility is used to connect `nsswitch` to the network LDAP database.
+This requires a client cert be issued for each machine's `nslcd` daemon, as well as the creation of a Kerberos principal and a keytab for that machine's daemon, in keeping with the high security standards of the network.

+The kerberos keytab must be placed at `/etc/keytabs/nslcd.keytab` and made accessible to the `nslcd` user.

+A cron job will be set up to refresh the kerberos credentials every 6 hours.
+This ensures that the nslcd user always has a valid ticket for accessing the LDAP database.

 ## Personal Machines

 This section describes the configurations that take place on personal machines.